What is meditation?

 Perhaps most common of all in our western context are mindfulness meditations.
 These meditations focus our attention on aspects of reality that are based in the present moment, for example, our breath, bodily sensations, or our experience of awareness itself.
 They are essentially based on the theory that much of our experience is tied up in thoughts that are based in either the future or the past.
 Thoughts like, “what am I going to have for dinner” and “I shouldn’t have done it like that”.
 We get caught in these thought patterns and struggle to come back to the present moment, which is where life is really happening.
 For a lot of our lives we are actually absent, stuck inside our own minds.
 By practicing mindfulness we train ourselves to come back to the present, time and time again, widening our awareness as we go.
 Amazingly, when we do this the result is always greater understanding, acceptance, love, and the desire to relieve suffering and bring joy.

-Meditation and Mental health
+Meditation and health

 -

-Decreasing stress and anxiety
+Reduces stress and anxiety

 -